elixir-cldr/cldr/guides/3_number_formats.md

  See `Cldr.Number` and `Cldr.Number.Formatter.Decimal`.

 ## Number Pattern Character Definitions

+The folllowing table describes the symbols used in a number format string and is extracted from [TR35](http://unicode.org/reports/tr35/tr35-numbers.html#Number_Format_Patterns)

   | Symbol | Location   | Localized Replacement | Meaning                                          |
   | ------ | ---------- | --------------------- |------------------------------------------------- |